ujjwalkumar2311/firstrepo-demo/README.md

 # firstrepo-demo
-This is my first  Git Repository author - ujjwal kumar
+This is my first  Git Repository.
+Author - ujjwal kumar